mrserverless/yunspace.com/public/blog/building-a-windows8-homeserver-using-storage-spaces.md

 ## Remote Access
 Chrome Remote Desktop for remote login

-Steam Stream for gaming
+Steam Stream for gaming (optional)

+In conclusion, my total cost was really just the disks.
+Ignoring my overkill GFX card and 650V power supply, you should be able to do a similar setup to turn any old PC into a
+RAID enabled home server.
+As long as it supports SATA drives and can run Windows 8.

-TODO: In the future I will look to also upgrade the motherboard, CPU and Case.
+In the future I will look to also upgrade the motherboard, CPU and Case.
 Again being budget conscious I'll go for the Micro ATX board and cases less than $100 each.
 But for now this home server/game machine combination is doing well.